teracyhq/blog/source/_posts/2017-05-09-how-to-set-up-ci-cd-system-for-next.js-with-docker-on-gitlab-ci-travis-ci-heroku-and-kubernetes.markdown

   we can review it right away on our local dev environment.
 We don't have to checkout the codes to start reviewing.

-  This is helpful for us to setup CI/CD system for reviewing process later: when a pull request is sent, the CI/CD system should deploy it right away for QA to validate, for example.
+  This is helpful for us to set up CI/CD system for reviewing process later: when a pull request is sent, the CI/CD system should deploy it right away for QA to validate, for example.

-More details how to use this modes below:
+The following is the more details about how to use these modes:

 ## Dev Mode